 Assignments will generally be handed out on Tuesdays and will be due the following Monday at 9AM, We will make every effort to return commented assignments by class on Thursday.
 All assignments will be graded, and judged as either complete or incomplete (or in rare cases, outstanding).
-Assignments will be submitted as attachments to the email address listed at the top of this document (upload.Assignm.8xv2vbnghv@u.box.com).
-Please put all files to be turned in into a single zip file named FirstName-LastName-Assignment#.zip.
-If a project is judged incomplete, you will have an opportunity to complete it or redo it the following week, but with a small penalty.
-Email mamfac@ccl.northwestern.edu if you need to request an extension for any assignment.
+Email mam-fac@ccl.northwestern.edu if you need to request an extension for any assignment.
 You will also be assessed on your class participation both in class and virtually.
 Graduate students are required to do additional work.
+Assignments will be submitted on Canvas.